cessen/kobo_jp_dict/README.md

 # Kobo Japanese Dictionary Builder

-A tool that generates Japanese-English dictionaries for the [Kobo](https://www.kobo.com) line of e-readers.
+A tool that generates Japanese-English dictionaries for the [Kobo](https://www.kobo.com) line of e-readers from Yomichan dictionaries.

-It requires a [JMDict](https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) XML file as input, and can optionally take pitch accent data and Japanese-Japanese definitions from certain sources as well.

 ## Example usage